jzilic1991/hybrid-edge-blockchain/README.md

 - Install Python for running the edge offloading simulator

 ## Run Ganache blockchain emulator
-First, we need to run a blockchain emulator on which our edge offloading simulator will connect for reputation updates and retrieval during simulation.
+First, we need to run a Ganache blockchain emulator (CLI version) on which our edge offloading simulator will connect for reputation updates and retrieval during simulation.
 Pass the content of the mnemonic.txt file to the Ganache main control command, necessary for maintaining the same set of Ganache private keys over different experiment runs:

 ```bash
 cat mnemonic.txt